GoogleCloudPlatform/microservices-demo/README.md

 ![Continuous Integration](https://github.com/GoogleCloudPlatform/microservices-demo/workflows/Continuous%20Integration%20-%20Main/Release/badge.svg)

-**Online Boutique** is a cloud-native microservices demo application.
+**Online Boutique** is a cloud-native microservices demo application based on Googles microservices demo to showcase kapp usecase in dagger.io.

 Online Boutique consists of a 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.